dumians/llm-stack-overview/README.md

 * Rich semantic understanding of International Phonetic Alphabet,
 * Classification of geometric shapes coded in SVG images.

-The popular opinion is that emergent abilities are impossible to predict but some researchers argue that they are actually predictably acquired according to a smooth scaling law.
+The popular opinion is that these abilities are in fact emergent (impossible to predict) but some researchers argue that they are actually predictably acquired according to a smooth scaling law.

 #### Further Reading
 * [Emergence (philosophy, systems theory, science, art)](https://en.wikipedia.org/wiki/Emergence)